Capgemini/powerapps-packagedeployer-template/README.md

 To get your flow connection names, go to your environment and navigate to _Data -> Connections_ within the [Maker Portal](https://make.powerapps.com).
 Opening a connection will reveal the connection name in the URL, which will have a format of 'environments/environmentid/connections/apiname/_connectionname_/details'.

 As above, you will need to pass licensed user credentials via runtime settings or environment variables if the Package Deployer is not running in the context of a licensed user.
-In addition, the connections passed in need to be owned by the user doing the deployment.
+In addition, **the connections passed in need to be owned by the user doing the deployment**.

 ### Upgrade or update based on solution version